 Note 2: Take care with the ` backtick; in particular avoid spaces after this command that tells PowerShell to word-wrap to the next line.

-Note 3: Here is an even better plan, research your own
+Note 3: Here is an even better plan, research your own properties with:

 SolarWinds’ Network Performance Monitor will help you discover what’s happening on your network.
 This utility will also guide you through troubleshooting; the dashboard will indicate whether the root cause is a broken link, faulty equipment or resource overload.